J.D. Frequently Asked Questions

 What experiential learning opportunities are available at NDLS?

 Experiential learning is a core component of the Notre Dame Law School curriculum.
-The Law School offers five clinics and eleven externships that provide students with the ability to work with live clients under the supervision of practicing attorneys.
-Such experiential opportunities include positions on-campus or in the South Bend-area as well as opportunities in locations such as Chicago, Washington, D.C., and London.
+You may read about our clinical and externship opportunities on their respective portions of our website.
+Our experiential opportunities include positions on-campus or in the South Bend-area as well as opportunities in locations such as Chicago, Washington, D.C., and London.

 In addition, skills courses teach students the day-to-day tools that lawyers need.